bernardadhitya/covid19-dashboard/README.md

 ## Installation

-Assuming you already have Node.js installed in your device, to install the project, you can clone this repository to your device, then follow these steps:
+Assuming you already have [Node.js](https://nodejs.org/en/download/) installed in your device, to install the project, you can clone this repository to your device, then follow these steps:
+- Go to the project directory
+    ```
+    cd covid19-dashboard
+    ```
 - Install the dependencies
     ```
     npm install